 Integrated School Support Program

-The Integrated School Support Program (ISSP) is a crime prevention initiative that is intended to provide essential services to address a variety of needs in a diverse school and community.
-The goal is to improve academic performance and the social, emotional, and physical well-being of children.
-We want to enhance and make accessible the supports and resources necessary to fulfill this goal.
-This program is funded by the Calgary Police Youth Foundation.
+The Integrated School Support Program (ISSP) is a child wellness initiative that is intended to provide essential services to address a variety of needs in diverse schools and communities.
+The goal is to improve academic performance and the social, emotional, and physical well-being of children ages 5-12.

 Program Highlights